wal-g/wal-g/docs/PostgreSQL.md

 ### ``copy``

-This command will help to change the storage and move the set of backups there or write the backups on magnetic tape.
-For example, `wal-g copy --from=config_from.json --to=config_to.json` will copy all backups.
+This command copies restorable backup closures between storages without decrypting, decompressing, recompressing, or re-encrypting their payload objects.
+Existing destination objects with the same path and size are skipped.
+For example, `wal-g copy --from=config_from.json --to=config_to.json` copies all backups and their exact-restore WAL.

+`--with-history` synchronizes continuous WAL from the selected backup recovery point through the latest archived WAL visible when the command starts.
+The command is resumable: run it again later to add newly archived WAL without retransferring existing immutable objects.

 Flags:

 - `-b, --backup-name string` Copy specific backup
 - `-f, --from string` Storage config from where should copy backup
 - `-t, --to string` Storage config to where should copy backup
-- `-w, --with-history` If set - copy WALs older than backup finish_lsn.
-If not - copy only WALs from start_lsn to finish_lsn
+- `-w, --with-history` Synchronize WAL through the latest continuous archive

 ### Delete retention ordering and ``--use-sentinel-time``